FGDES/DESTool/README.md

 The build process is then organised in 4 stages.

-0. configure and compile libFAUDES and libVIODES; instructions come with the source code
+0. configure and compile libFAUDES and libVIODES; instructions come with the respective source code

 1. copy libFAUDES and libVIODES essentials to the DESTool sources (executables and shared objects)